linode/apl-docs/docs/get-started/labs/create-projects.md

 sidebar_label: Create Projects
 ---

-A Project is a collection of a Build, a Workload and a Service.
+A Project is a collection consisting of a Build, a Workload and a Service.
 The benefit of using Projects is that you can create a Build, a Workload and a Service in one run.
 Projects are ideal for developers to run multiple code branches next to each other and automatically update the deployment based on a push.
 In this lab we are going to create a Project and see how everything now comes together is one simple form.

 ## Create a new Git repository